The Jan. 6 committee: What it has done and where it is headed

 The task of wading through this torrent of information has been divided among five teams that the committee initially put together for its staff of about 40:

--- One team, dubbed “Inside the Fence,’ is devoted to understanding the preparation and response to the event by federal and local law enforcement;
+- One team, dubbed “Inside the Fence,” is devoted to understanding the preparation and response to the event by federal and local law enforcement.

--- A second, called “follow the money,” is examining the funding for demonstrations against the election results;
+- A second, called “follow the money,” is examining the funding for demonstrations against the election results.

--- A third is investigating online misinformation and extremist activity;
+- A third is investigating online misinformation and extremist activity.

--- A fourth is looking at the pressure campaigns in Washington and in state capitols to overturn election results or delay certification of electors; and
+- A fourth is looking at the pressure campaigns in Washington and in state capitols to overturn election results or delay certification of electors.

 Committee investigating Jan.
 6 attack plans to begin a more public phase of its work in the new year